 Growing up, my mom would make a feast on Sundays for breakfast!
-Her corned beef hash was always on the menu and it was something we all looked forward to every week.
+Her corn beef hash was always on the menu and it was something we all looked forward to every week.
 But mom’s corned beef hash came from a can, mixed with fresh veggies.
 And damn, if it’s not delicious but it’s pretty processed.

 WHAT KIND OF SKILLET TO USE